sonikjs/sonik/README.md

 # Sonik

 Sonik is a simple and fast -_supersonic_- meta framework for creating websites with Server-Side Rendering.
-It stands on the shoulders of giants and is built on [Hono](https://hono.dev), [Vite](https://vitejs.dev), and JSX-based UI libraries.
+It stands on the shoulders of giants; built on [Hono](https://hono.dev), [Vite](https://vitejs.dev), and JSX-based UI libraries.

 **Note:** _Sonik is currently a work in progress.
+TThere will be breaking changes without any announcement.
 Don't use it in production.
 However, feel free to try it in your hobby project and give us your feedback!_

 ## Features